Episode 55 – Bouncing Back from Disappointments in Your Art Career

 The difference in approach here is critical.
 After I made a conscious decision to stop beating myself up I addressed the problems instead of abusing myself worth.
 It’s a very different outlook.

 Turning to the example of the gallery show, I could have blamed the gallery error on the people who hung the show.
+I had offered to hang it myself, but they assured me they'd take care of it.
+I left them a diagram as to how to hang the piece.

 Now, we can’t always be prepared for mistakes.
 Sometimes we don’t know what we don’t know and so we don’t see it coming.